 WHAT WE DO

-The NL Sexual Assault Crisis and Prevention Centre offers supports and services to anyone impacted by sexual violence.
+End Sexual Violence NL offers supports and services to anyone impacted by sexual violence.
 We offer a 24 Hour Support and Information Line where callers can reach an empathetic, non-judgmental volunteer.
 We also provide in-person support, legal system navigation through The Journey Project, and a variety of other services and connections to community organizations based on your needs.

 If you are at immediate risk of harm or danger, CALL 911.

 If you are safe but need medical attention, head to the nearest emergency room or to the Sexual Assault Nurse Examiner at St. Clare’s Mercy Hospital in St. John’s.

 If you are unsure what to do next, call our 24 Hour Support and Information Line at 1-800-726-2743 to be connected to a volunteer.

 There are several medical concerns after a sexual assault including physical injuries, sexually transmitted infections, and pregnancy.